VenneTa/OS_Project4_2/README.md

 # OS_Project4_2
 Project 4 for the OS course

+The goal of this project was to implement a system call to the xv6 system that tells how many times the read system call has been called.
+The new system call is named readcount.

 This project made many small changes to many files in the xv6-public folder.
 I did not create the original xv6-public folder and will highlight the only changes I made to it.

 In sysfile.c, added readcount as a global variable at the beginning.